Center for Pediatric Genomics (CpG)

 At Cincinnati Children’s, we believe in the power of genomics.
 We know that by integrating genomic discovery and clinical care, we will be able to better diagnose, treat, and prevent many diseases that affect children.

-This cutting-edge approach to providing precision care is why we launched the Center for Pediatric Genomics (CpG) in 2015.
-Today, CpG thrives under co-directors John Harley, MD, PhD, director of the Center for Autoimmune Genomics and Etiology; Tracy Glauser, MD, interim director of Biomedical Informatics; and John Hogenesch, interim director of the Division of Human Genetics.
+This cutting-edge approach to providing precision care is why we launched the Center for Pediatric Genomics (CpG).
+Today, CpG thrives under co-directors Anne Slavotinek, MBBS, PhD, director of the Division of Human Genetics, Matthew Weirauch, PhD, and John Hogenesch, PhD.

 Our mission at the Center for Pediatric Genomics is to accelerate discovery and advance genomic knowledge.
 To achieve this, CpG fosters and incubates outstanding and innovative scientific and translational genomic projects.
 Additionally, we engage and educate our institutional community, as well as the public, to strengthen their understanding about the power and promise of genomics.
 As a visionary leader in pediatric genomics our ultimate goal is to discover causes and cures – and fast-track that knowledge into clinical care – to benefit children worldwide.